PuliJagadeesh/CS584_Project1/README.md

   - **Future Improvement**: Use **GPU acceleration (Kaggle/Colab)** for faster training and better visualization.

 > **Dataset Details:** Refer to `Dataset_details.docs` for explanations on dataset selection and evaluation rationale.
+> **Testing Output:** Refer to `Testing_output.docs` in tests directory to verify the tests we have performed on the data we have generated
 ---